nicolasochem/tzip/drafts/current/draft-liquidity_baking.md

 ### Subsidy

-At every block in the chain, 5 tez are minted and credited to the CPMM contract.
+At every block in the chain, 5 tez are minted and credited to the CPMM contract, and the CPMM's `%default` entrypoint is called to update the `xtz_pool` balance in its storage.
 This corresponds to 1/16th of 80 tez which is the typical block reward and endorsement reward for a block of priority 0 with all endorsements.
 If for any reason this constant changes, the amount of 5 tez should also be changed adequately.

 So the credits to the CPMM contract can be accounted for by indexers, they are included in block metadata as a balance update of a new type, `Misc`, that can also be used for things such as invoices for protocol upgrades.